jyjuni/nlp_summer22_hw4/README.md

 ## Introduction

 In this assignment you will work on a lexical substitution task, using, WordNet, pre-trained Word2Vec embeddings, and BERT.
-This task was first proposed as a shared task at SemEval 2007 Task 10 (Links to an external site.).
+This task was first proposed as a shared task at [SemEval 2007 Task 10](http://nlp.cs.swarthmore.edu/semeval/tasks/task10/description.php).
 In this task, the goal is to find lexical substitutes for individual target words in context.
 For example, given the following sentence:

 "Anyway , my pants are getting tighter every day ."